 Toronto pizza is a pizza where the cheese goes under the ingredients, as a foundation, rather than on top, as a garnish, where it would melt and partially obscure the ingredients.

-Putting the cheese underneath doesn’t happen in America or Australia, and it doesn’t happen in other parts of Canada, such as Montreal, Vancouver, Ottawa, or Whitehorse.
+Putting the cheese underneath reportedly doesn’t happen as a matter-of-course in the U.S. or Australia, and it reputedly doesn’t happen as much in other parts of Canada, such as Montreal, Vancouver, Ottawa, or Whitehorse.

-Even the frozen pizzas sold in Toronto have the ingredients on top, to better show them off through the cellofilm window in the box in the freezer.
+Even the frozen pizzas sold in Toronto have the ingredients on top, to better show them off through the cellophane window in the box in the freezer.